 If you choose to stay on the north side of False Creek, you’ll soon find your way back to your starting point.
 You can stop off at Science World to give the kids some afternoon entertainment or go a little way past into Olympic Village and pop into Craft Beer Market or Tap & Barrel for a sip of local beer, or try Urban Fare, an upmarket grocery store, for a snack.

-Vancouver Bike Route 2: False Creek to Wreck Beach
+Vancouver Bike Tour 2: False Creek to Wreck Beach

 Length: 32 km